+RR: Recovery Rate; RUR: Recovered Utilization Rate; RIR: Recovered Import Rate; RER: Recovered Export Rate.

 Personal elaboration of the authors

-The comparison between the Spanish and Italy collection system highlights that Italy has a higher RR and a RER, RIR and RUR compared with Spain, and this is representative of a high degree of circularity of the paper in Italy.
-From the comparison emerges that the Recovered Utilization Rate shows a value of 73.74%, which is lower than the value of the Spanish system equal to 78.5%.
-The reason for this figure is due both to a large part of virgin fiber used for paper production and pulp import lower than 4.73% compared to the indicator on export at 27.65%.

-This means that in Italy, there is an important paper collection phase and a lower import phase of wastepaper.
+The comparison between the Spanish and Italy paper collection system highlights that Italy has a higher RR compared with Spain, and this is representative of a high grade of circularity of the paper in Italy.
+From the comparison it emerges that the Recovered Utilization Rate shows a value of 73.74%, which is lower than the value of the Spanish system equal to 78.5%; the reason for this data is attributable to the use of virgin fiber for the production of paper.
+Hence, the RIR and RER values show that Italy has a significant paper collection phase and differently from Spain a smaller phase of importing waste paper.

-For TMIP and MUE indicators, since there is no research at the European level that has computed the values of these indicators, the authors calculated them in 2014 (Assocarta 2015) and 2019 in Italy, and successively compared the results (see table 2).
+Regarding the TMIP and MUE indicators, since there is no research at the European level that has computed the values of these indicators, the authors calculated them in 2014 (Assocarta 2015) and 2019 in Italy, and successively compared the results (see table 2).

 Table 2: Comparison of MUE DMI and DMIP at the domestic level